 Testing and analysis

 Our testing regime involves 28 external laboratories and our own laboratory dedicated to footwear.
-We not only check product safety, but undertake regular factory audits and random sampling to monitor materials, dyes, chemicals, equipment and wet processes used in manufacturing processes to prevent the use or creation of harmful substances – this is part of our commitment to achieve zero discharge by 2020.
+We not only check product safety, but undertake regular factory audits and random sampling to monitor materials, dyes, chemicals, equipment and wet processes used in manufacturing processes to prevent the use or creation of harmful substances – this is part of our commitment to achieve zero discharge.

 A thorough assessment process